 A maximum of three graduate credit hours for workshop experience may be applied to some graduate degree programs.
 The workshop must be closely related to the student's educational intent, and the approval of the advisor and the Director of Graduate Education must be obtained at the time the graduate plan of study is developed.
 Workshops with a 500-number or higher are graduate level.
-A combined total of nine credit hours may be applied from transfer and workshop courses.
+A combined total of nine credit hours may be applied from transfer and workshop courses in the self-design concentration areas only.